Politics of Novi Sad: Mayor

 The executive branch is headed by the Mayor of Novi Sad City, who is elected by direct popular vote.
 The mayor serves a term of four years and is limited to two terms in office.
 Until 2004, all mayors and municipality presidents in Serbia were elected by the city's and municipality parliaments.
 After changes in the law, in 2004 elections, all mayors and municipality presidents (except for urban municipalities) were elected by direct popular vote.

 The City's second mayor elected by direct popular vote in September 2004 was Maja Gojković, who is also the only female yet to be the major political figure of Novi Sad.
-Afterwards the electoral system was reversed, so city currently has no mayor in classical meaning of the word, but President of the Executive council of the assembly, which is currently Milan Đurić from Serbian Progressive Party.
+Afterwards the electoral system was reversed, so city currently has no mayor in classical meaning of the word, but President of the Executive council of the assembly, which is currently Žarko Mićin from Serbian Progressive Party.

 City Assembly

 The Assembly of the City of Novi Sad is the lawmaking body of the City.
 It comprises 78 members from 46 local communities throughout the two municipalities.
 The Assembly monitors performance of city agencies and makes land use decisions as well as legislating on a variety of other issues.
 The Assembly also has sole responsibility for approving the city budget.
 The Council has seventeen committees with oversight of various functions of the city government.
 City has also committee for improving and protection of the city's national minorities.

 Assembly members are elected every four years.
-In 2016 local elections, SNS Coalition won most seats in the City parliament, and formed a coalition with Socialist Party of Serbia and the Alliance of Vojvodina Hungarians.
-Current president of the city parliament is Zdravko Jelušić from Serbian Progressive Party.
+In 2024 local elections, SNS Coalition won most seats in the City parliament, and formed a coalition with Socialist Party of Serbia, Party of United Pensioners, Farmers, and Proletarians of Serbia – Solidarity and Justice, Serbian Radical Party, Movement of Socialists, Serbian People's Party, Serbian Party Oathkeepers, Independent Serbian Party and the Alliance of Vojvodina Hungarians.
+Current president of the city assembly is Jelena Marinković Radomirović.